javilama/javilama/README.md

-- 👋 Hi, I’m Jairo Avila M, system engineer, Colombia.
+- 👋 Hi, I’m Jairo Avila M, system engineer,QA automation, Colombia.
 - 👀 I’m interested in web development, frontend development
-- 🌱 I’m currently learning React JS,Vue JS and SEO
+- 🌱 I’m currently learning Next JS.
 - 💞️ I’m looking to collaborate on any project where I can contribute my knowledge and learn more.
 - 📫 you can to contact me writing to jairoavilam@gmail.com